14 Best Ski Resorts in Wisconsin, 2024/25

 The vertical drop at Trollhaugen is a respectable 280 feet, making it well worth a trip.
 The 24 named runs spread out across 90 acres provide plenty of challenge, even for the most advanced of skiers.
 With 10 lifts, you'll be back to the top in no time flat.

-Trollhaugen has invested significant sums to install two new chairlifts.
-The first replaced an old fixed grip double chair with a variable speed quad, the second is a new quad chair to service the summit area.
-The resort has also expanded the skiable terrain with new trails cut on the western section of the resort, all of which have expanded snowmaking and lights.
+Trollhaugen invested significant sums last season to install two chairlifts.
+The first chair replaced an old fixed grip double chair with a variable speed quad, the second was a quad chair that services the summit area.
+The resort has also expanded the skiable terrain with trails cut on the western section of the resort, all of which have expanded snowmaking and lights.

 In addition to the ski runs, three very well-regarded terrain parks are on offer.
 Considered by many to be some of the best in the state, these parks offer the features that boarders and freestylers crave.